+At December 31, 2017, 49.8% of the watch list was classified as special mention, with an additional 49.3% classified as substandard.
+A very small 0.6% or \$111.3 thousand of the \$20.8 million watch list was classified as doubtful.
 At yearend 2016, 59.7% of the watch list was comprised of loans classified as special mention, with an additional 39.0% classified as substandard and the remaining 1.3% classified as doubtful.
-The large increases in special mention and substandard are mainly driven by two loan relationships in the Bank's commercial real estate portfolio.
+The large increases in special mention and substandard were mainly driven by two loan relationships in the Bank's commercial real estate portfolio.

 Of the aggregate watch list loan balances, as of December 31, 2015, special mention accounted for 36.6% with substandard comprising 49.1% and doubtful accounting for the final 14.3%.
-In comparison to 2014, special mention was down \$7.2 million, substandard up slightly by \$161 thousand and doubtful down almost exactly the same amount at \$162 thousand.

-For 2014, the increase in special mention is offset by significant decreases in the substandard classifications of those same commercial related portfolios.
-Overall, substandard and doubtful loans decreased 42.5% or \$2.9 million as compared to yearend 2013.
-In response to these fluctuations and loan growth during 2014 and 2015, the Bank changed ALLL to outstanding loan coverage percentage changed to 0.89% as of December 31, 2016, 0.88% as of December 31, 2015, and 0.95% as of December 31, 2014.
+In response to these fluctuations and loan growth during 2015 through 2017, the Bank's ALLL to outstanding loan coverage percentage changed to 0.83% as of December 31, 2017, 0.89% as of December 31, 2016, and 0.88% as of December 31, 2015.

 The above indicators impacting ALLL are reviewed quarterly.
 Some of the indicators are quantifiable and, as such, will automatically adjust the ALLL once calculated.
 These indicators include the ratio of past due loans to total loans, loans past due greater than 30 days, and the ratio of watch list loans to capital, with the watch list made up of loans graded 5, 6 or 7 on a scale of 1 (best) to 7 (worst).
 Other indicators consist of more subjective data used to evaluate the potential for inherent losses in the Bank's loan portfolio.
 For example, the economic indicator uses the unemployment statistics from the communities in our market area to help determine whether the ALLL should be adjusted.
-At the end of each of 2014, 2015 and 2016, a slight improvement was noted in unemployment figures.
+At the end of each of 2015, 2016 and 2017, improvements were noted in unemployment figures.